backdrop-contrib/slick/README.txt

 BUG REPORTS OR SUPPORT REQUESTS
 --------------------------------------------------------------------------------
-A basic knowledge of Drupal site building is required, and Slick can't help you.
+A basic knowledge of Drupal site building is required.
+If you get stuck:

-When you don't know how to build things, you may be tempted to think it is bug.
+  o see the provided READMEs,

-Please refer to the provided README, including descriptions on each form item, also the relevant guidelines from the supported modules.
+  o descriptions on each form item, o the relevant guidelines from the supported modules, o consider the project issue queues, your problem may be already addressed, o install slick_example.

-If you do have bug reports, we love bugs, please be sure to: o provide steps to reproduce it, o more detailed info such as screenshots of the output and Slick form, or words to identify it any better, o make sure that the bug is caused by the module.
+If you do have bug reports, we love bugs, please: o provide steps to reproduce it, o provide detailed info, a screenshot of the output and Slick form, or words
+    to identify it any better,
+  o make sure that the bug is caused by the module.

 For the Slick library bug, please report it to the actual library: https://github.com/kenwheeler/slick